emmasarge/waldo-tech-redo/README.md

 * I created a carousel for the Sales Heros.
 I was trying to find a template from Tailwind as I normally use Bootstrap or Materialize so I tried using React to create the sliding images instead as I was using sections rather than images.
 I did find an alternative to the indicators, the arrows, as I needed more time to figure out how to use the eclipse circles as buttons to change the page.
 I was using Chrome Dev Tools to look at the Waldo site to check this out.

 * The right side of the hero image is not how I would prefer it.
 I individually altered each image to make it as similar as possible to the previous image postion-wise.
 I want to make the image and ecclipse separate rows to align better.
 This is something I will continue to figure out whilst becoming more familiar with Tailwind.
 This is a layout issue.
+Adjusting this images to be more uniform will be very benficial for the mobile view.

 * General cleanup.
 I used Tailwind and custom css, there is some redundant styling I need to remove.
 Also, I need to move the Body.Css into the App.Css because I used the Body.js initially to experiment how I will create the slide image with text the best way to make a carousel effect.